CausalTau/causaltau.github.io/logistics.md

 ## Location

-Hybrid format at room XXX at LRI and via Zoom.
+Hybrid format at room 2014 and via Zoom.

 ## Mailing list

-Please subscribe to our mailing list [here](https://forms.gle/s1543jWtvg4Yt5c68) for announcements and Zoom links.
+Please subscribe to our mailing list [here](https://sympa.inria.fr/sympa/subscribe/causal-tau) for announcements and Zoom links.